 The size of the mat should be around 2 feet by 3 to 4 feet and its thickness within an inch.
 It should be easy to fold or roll and carry around.
 It should be stored in a designated area of one's meditation space and it can be brought along while travelling.
 The mat can be washed when required and should be sun dried instead of using a dryer to preserve its fibres.
 Meditation mats shouldn't be used for yoga exercising, though it can be rolled or folded to use as a pillow while lying down or sleeping.

 You can also keep more than one meditation mat, especially if you have more than one meditation space, for instance at home or in the office or a mat meant for travelling.
-It is best to use your own meditation mat whenever possible, though you can use other's mat with permission if yours is not with you.
+It is best to use your own meditation mat whenever possible, though you can use other's mat with permission if yours isn't with you.
 In meditation centers it is also ok to use meditation mats provided by the center.
 Meditating on bare floor is also alright, but without the mat the vibration developed from the meditation will fade into the earth and not be preserved–which is the main function of the meditation mat.
 You will be able to feel the difference meditating with or without a mat especially if you are sitting or a tiled, stone or bare-earth floor.
 Wooden and carpeted floors will feel more comfortable and hold 'pranic-static-energy' that helps with circulation of spiritual energies while meditating.

 LawSimBe, Seating Posture for Shumnam

 In Rehnadee Shum the meditation mat is LawSim.
-It is a a mystics possession that is held in reverance and is a symbol of his or her dedication Shumsuh.
+It is a a mystics possession that is held in reverance and is a symbol of his or her dedication to Shumsuh.
 When sitting on the LawSim a pillow or wedge shaped cushion can be used at the head of the mat.
 Sitting on the cushion helps with rotating the hip forward which helps relieve tension on the spine to sit upright.
-The muscles on the back should be comfortable to maintain an upright sitting posture and sitting on a cushion helps with this.
+The muscles in the back should feel comfortable to maintain an upright sitting posture and sitting on a cushion helps with this.
 The cushion or even a pillow can be any that you have that your are comfortable with.

 The best posture to sit in meditation is the Lotus yoga posture or Padmasana.
 This posture makes it almost effortless to sit for long durations in meditation (typically between 40 minutes to 2 hours).
 In Rehnadee Shum the lotus posture is LawSimBe.
 LawSimBe takes practice as it basically ties the legs in a knot.
 To sit in LawSimBe first lift the right ankle and put it on the left tigh.
 The slowly lift the left ankle and lift it over the folded right leg and place it on the right tigh.
 This is LawSimBe.
 This posture rotates the hips forward and keeps the spine erect naturally without having to delibearately prop it up.
 If you can sit in LawSimBe it is not necessary to use a pillow though a pillow will just make it even more comfortable and provide for maximum rotation forward of the hip which is always goood for meditation.